miekg/skydns/READ.md

 Changes from original README.md

-1. Allow for (HTTP) callbacks when a name changes;
+1. Allow for (HTTP) callbacks/notifies when a name changes;
 2. Make the registration "simpler";
 3. Do away with host names, and directly use IP addresses.
 Intermediate hostnames will be generated and will be resolved in the DNS reply